 LQwD Financial was incorporated on November 6, 2019, under the BCBCA.
 From its inception to date, LQwD Financial has been focused on developing enterprise grade infrastructure for the Lightning Network to drive Bitcoin adoption.
 The Lightning Network is described in more detail under the heading "Business of the Company - Narrative Description of the Business - Principal Products or Services" below.
-The adoption of the Business - Market below.
+The adoption of Bitcoin is described in more detail under the heading "Business of the Company - Narrative Description of the Business - Market" below.